acclivity/Checkoutapp-Scripts/README.md

 This script can be called to make backup of your checkout database.
 This script is independent of the Checkout, but has the following requirements:

-* You checkout application must be running, but no need to be logged into your store.
+* Your checkout application must be running, but no need to be logged into a store.

 * The script needs access to the Postgresql 8.3 that is embedded in the Checkout.app application.